florinePrat/Memomental_landing/README.md

 ## More

-You liked Krypton?
+You liked Fresh?
 Find more premium bulma templates on [Css Ninja](https://cssninja.io/category/all).

 Check also our premium Envato bulma themes [Css Ninja](https://cssninja.io/themes).